Supervisor: President & CEO

 Manages day-to-day operation of Trust Education Department.
 Develops and operates new and existing education programs on site and off site for students, families, and educators.

-- Develop thematic content and educational initiatives that meet the mission and goals of the Trust while serving audience needs and multiple learning styles.
-Identify and pursue partnerships with Chicago area schools and community organizations to provide support for educational objectives.
+- Develop arts, design, and architecture content for programs that meet the mission and goals of the Trust and serve audiences with multiple learning styles.
+Maintain relationships with schools and other education partners.

-- Set goals for youth and family programming and provide oversight for the development and management of new and existing programs for these audiences.
+- Set goals for youth and family programming, create new programs, and manage existing programs for youth and family audiences.
+Build community relationships.

-- Develop and implement programs, and policies that further access, diversity, equity, and inclusion goals for education department.
+- Develop and implement programs and policies that ensure, diversity, equity, and inclusion goals for the education department.

-- Oversee the development of high-quality educational tools for young learners.
+- Oversee the development of technology tools for young learners.
 Develop and manage online applications and content.
-Embrace and understand the application of new hardware and software for learning.
-Work collaboratively with other departments to implement new online content to fulfill the Trust’s potential for online educational initiatives.
+Embrace and understand the application of new hardware and software for virtual learning.

-- Work with development staff to identify potential educational projects for grant support.
+- Work with development staff to identify grant support for educational programs.
 Participate in grant writing, and creation of project budgets.
 Prepare reports and other documentation as required in collaboration with the development and finance staff.

 - Prepare evaluation summaries of education programs’ annual outcomes.

-- Strengthen relationships with Chicago area educators.
-Plan and operate professional development programs for educators.
+- Create, plan, and operate professional development programs for educators.

 - Research and prepare occasional public presentations.

 - Prepare and monitor yearly departmental budget.
-Monitor expenditures and cash flo
+Monitor expenditures and cash flow.

-- Work collaboratively with marketing department to broaden the reach of youth and adult educational programs.
+- Work with Trust communications department to build awareness of youth and adult educational programs.

 - As a team member of the Trust, demonstrate positive interpersonal skills that promote open communication, friendliness, respect for all positions, maintenance of confidentiality and success of the organization.